arduino/help-center-content/content/Arduino Cloud/Arduino IoT Cloud/Configure-a-device-for-a-network-that-doesnt-use-all-the-parameters-in-IoT-Cloud.md

 ---
-title: Configure a device for a network that doesn't use all the parameters in Arduino Cloud
+title: "Configure a device for a network that doesn't use all the parameters in Arduino Cloud"
 id: 5940204842780
 ---